Afghans head to polls again in final test as Taliban threats loom

 The process has been fraught with accusations of fraud by both candidates and many fear a close outcome will make it less likely the loser will accept defeat, possibly dragging Afghanistan into a risky and protracted stand-off over the vote.

 From windswept deserts on the Iranian border to the remote, rugged Hindu Kush mountains, 12 million eligible voters will start casting ballots at 7 a.m.
-(0230 GMT/3.30 a.m.
-BST) amid tight security at 6,365 polling centres.
+(0230 GMT) amid tight security at 6,365 polling centers.

 "The country is in a crisis ...
 Only a strong leader can rescue it," said Shukria Barakzai, a female member of parliament.